 The recipe called for porcini stock, but dried porcini mushrooms were triple the price of dried shiitake mushrooms.
 I bought the dried shiitake mushrooms at Sprouts for $1.99 for a 1-ounce bag.

-The stock is super easy to make in the pressure cooker and gave the stew a beautiful color and great mushroom flavor.
+The stock is super easy to make in the pressure cooker.
+It gives the stew a beautiful color and great mushroom flavor.

 - 2 ounces dried Shiitake mushrooms